-By 2020, China will make it illegal for restaurants to sell single-use straws, with plastic bags across its major cities also being banned
+This year will see China make it illegal for restaurants to sell single-use straws, with plastic bags also being banned across its major cities

 China was once the world’s dumping ground — but its government has set out a new vision to remove all single-use plastic waste.